Orthopaedic virtual fracture clinic (Broomfield Hospital)

 If you have an upper limb injury, you can begin driving when you are no longer using your sling and when you have sufficient pain-free strength in your arms, such that you can safely control the steering column, gear stick and handbrake.

-Work and Sport
+Work and sport

 The advice given will depend on your profession and your injury.